soheiiilst/movie-seat-booking/README.md

 ## How To Use 🔧

-From your command line, first clone MOVIE SEAT BOOKING:
+From your command line, first clone Movie Seat Booking:

 ```bash
 # Clone this repository